-• Using the linguistic level at which the child is most comfortable, together you can demonstrate the speech management techniques he or she is learning, e.g., pullouts, stretched speech, etc.
+Using the linguistic level at which the child is most comfortable, together you can demonstrate the speech management techniques he or she is learning, e.g., pullouts, stretched speech, etc. It may also be helpful to ask a few of the other children in the class if they can do some of the fluency enhancing techniques, such as prolonged speech.
+Here the class may begin to appreciate the level of difficulty in using such management techniques.

-- It may also be helpful to ask a few of the other children in the class if they can do some of the fluency enhancing techniques, such as prolonged speech.
-Here the class may begin to appreciate the level of difficulty in using such management techniques. - 9.
-We can't have 100% success change is hard! - It's important that both the teacher and the class recognize that speech management in conversation is difficult and the child will continue to have some hard stuttering.
+9. We can't have 100% success - change is hard!

+- It's important that both the teacher and the class recognize that speech management in conversation is difficult and the child will continue to have some hard stuttering.
 Change will come, but it takes time and practice. - Influences that make changes difficult can be discussed.
-Items may vary for each child but usually include the following: being tired, competing messages (i.e., many children trying to talk at once), and fear of being teased or ridiculed. - 10.
-Why people make fun of others and how it affects us. - Ask the class to share what they have been teased about.
-Most elementary-aged children are willing to disclose this information and doing so actually creates a stronger bond among the children. - We always emphasize that anyone who is willing to share something they have been teased about is very brave. - It is also helpful to ask the children how teasing makes them feel and act. - Parallels can then be drawn to teasing someone about stuttering. - Help the children problem solve various ways they can respond if they hear one of their classmates being teased or bullied. - 11.
-How the child would like his classmates to respond to stuttering. - You and the child can talk to the class about how to react to stuttering in a helpful manner. - We have found that many elementary children actually welcome their classmates filling in words on which they are stuttering, while others want the listener to be patient and wait until they are able to say the word.
+Items may vary for each child but usually include the following: being tired, competing messages (i.e., many children trying to talk at once), and fear of being teased or ridiculed.

+10. Why people make fun of others and how it affects us.

+- Ask the class to share what they have been teased about.
+Most elementary-aged children are willing to disclose this information and doing so actually creates a stronger bond among the children. - We always emphasize that anyone who is willing to share something they have been teased about is very brave. - It is also helpful to ask the children how teasing makes them feel and act. - · Parallels can then be drawn to teasing someone about stuttering. - Help the children problem solve various ways they can respond if they hear one of their classmates being teased or bullied.

+11. How the child would like his classmates to respond to stuttering.

+- You and the child can talk to the class about how to react to stuttering in a helpful manner. - We have found that many elementary children actually welcome their classmates filling in words on which they are stuttering, while others want the listener to be patient and wait until they are able to say the word.

-Appropriate discussions and self-disclosure of stuttering take the disorder out of the closet.
+Appropriate discussions and self-disclosure of stuttering take the disorder out of the closet and into the open.
 It can take the sting out of "a secret that everyone knows but no one talks about," thus reducing shame, fear, and mystery.
 Self-disclosure and other forms of desensitization must be done repetitively but in safe, socially appropriate contexts such as classroom presentations, plays, or child-directed videos about stuttering.

-Additional Resources
+Resources

 We have compiled a list of resources on stuttering therapy, teasing, and building self-esteem in children.
-This list is organized by intended audience: speech-language pathologists, teachers, children, or parents.
-Also see page 41 for a helpful parent questionnaire.
-It includes 10 open-ended statements to obtain parents' perception about the stuttering.
-You may also call The Stuttering Foundation at 1-800-992-9392 for a list of support groups.
+The list includes resources for children e, parents e, teachers ♠, and speech-language pathologists ☺.
+Each resource is listed with a code for a suggested audience, however the resources are helpful for everyone.
+You may also call the Stuttering Foundation at 800-992-9392 for a list of support groups.